US starts off strong with 3 swim medals, including 1st gold

 In the pool, it was business at usual.
 But it certainly felt like plenty had changed in an Olympics that were delayed a year by a worldwide pandemic and are finally being staged under tight restrictions that included a ban on all fans.

-A montage of fans watching around the world via video links were shown on the scoreboard as the swimmers headed to the deck for the first final.
+A montage of fans watching around the world via video links were shown on the scoreboard as the swimmers headed to the deck for the first swimming final of the Tokyo Games.

 Follow Paul Newberry on Twitter at https://twitter.com/pnewberry1963 and his work can be found at https://apnews.com/search/paulnewberry